AdaSupport/docs/api/metavariables.md

 `phone%20number` (passed in via [metaFields](#metafields-type-object) settings object) | Contains what looks like URL percent encoding.
 Does not contain capitalized letters, ASCII whitespace, periods or underscores. **Not recommended.** | **No**| `phone%20number`

 ## **Overview**
-Deleting Meta Variables takes a few different steps.
+Deleting Meta Variables takes a few different steps ([see example code here](https://jsfiddle.net/asyi4/o62dt0sw/)).
 Here is a high-level overview of what you will need to do.

 1. Set Meta Variable "expiry settings" on all chatter instances by making a PATCH request to `/chatters/<chatter-token>/set_expiry`.